Practical advice on ISO 9001:2015 Clause 7.1.6

 What is Organizational Knowledge?

-Organizational knowledge is the specific knowledge of an organization coming either from its collective experience or from the individual experience of its staff.
+Organizational knowledge refers to the specific knowledge of an organization, derived from either its collective experience or the individual experiences of its staff.

-The persons of the organization and their experience are the foundation of organizational knowledge.
+The people of the organization and their experience are the foundation of organizational knowledge.
 This knowledge is or can be used to achieve the organization's quality objectives or its intended results.

 Capturing and sharing such experience and knowledge can generate synergies, creating new or updated organizational knowledge.